microsoft/Dynamics-365-FastTrack-Implementation-Assets/Analytics/CDMUtilSolution/readme.md

 ## 3. Azure function App with HTTP Events
 CDMUtil function app HTTP events can be triggered from client application such as ADF/Synapse pipeline, LogicApp, Power Automate or PostMan.

-> **_NOTE:_**  This is primarly applicable for scenarios to create CDM metadata using ADF Solution to export data from cloud hosted environments
+> **_NOTE:_**  This is primarly applicable for scenarios in which you create CDM metadata using ADF Solution to export data from cloud hosted environments (Tier 1)

 ### Deploy: CDMUtil as Azure Function App
 [Deploy CDMUtil as Azure Function App](deploycdmutil.md) as per the instruction.

 ### Configure: Client application
-Configure client application such as ADF, Logic App or Power Automate  or postman to call Functions with Function App URL and parameters
+Configure client application such as ADF, Logic App, or Power Automate  or postman to call Functions with Function App URL and parameters.

 Following HTTP events are available as HTTP Events